Sales & Support: +1 (480) 360-6463

 Charge Nurse Requirements:

-• Bachelor’s or Associate’s degree in medicine or nursing
+• Bachelor’s degree in Nursing (BSN) preferred, or equivalent experience.

 Accounting Specialist Interview Questrions